-In this section, we are going to explain the meaning of SQL: it is a Structured Query Language.
-It allows people to store and manage data in relational databases.
-To learn SQL, you should know that commands are categorized into two groups, containing different types of commands.
+SQL allows people to store and manage data in relational databases.
+To learn SQL, you should know that commands are categorized into two groups of different types of commands.

 - Data manipulation language (DML): used when you want to retrieve and change/update/delete data.

 - Data definition language (DDL): responsible for the structure of databases.

 In this tutorial, you will learn SQL basics – how to manage a database, perform essential commands, modify, delete, create, load, send files, and other useful operations.

 The good news is that this query language is not that complicated: you can write commands the way you usually write in English.

 Why You Should Learn SQL: Purpose and Use